nuta/resea/docs/porting.md

 3. Define arch-specific part in the `resea` library.

 ## Implementing `common` library
-The common library (`libs/common`) is responsible for providing libraries and types (`typedef`) for both kernel and userspace prgorams.
+The common library (`libs/common`) is responsible for providing libraries and types (`typedef`) for both kernel and userspace programs.
 You'll need to implement the following files.

 - `libs/common/arch/<arch-name>/arch.mk`